Ka Whawhai Tonu: Plot summary

 During the New Zealand Wars in 1864, the teenage Haki is a mixed Māori-European boy captured by Tūhoe forces led by Rewi Maniapoto, Te Whenuanui and Hine-i-tūrama in their fight against New Zealand colonial forces.

 Haki becomes acquainted with the teenage girl Kōpū, who is believed by her tribe to serve as a medium for the Māori god of war.
 Rewi's men establish a trench-like Pā around Ōrākau, which is under siege.

 Haki strikes up a reluctant friendship with Kōpū.
 When some members of the tribe suspect her of being a witch and attempt to kill her, Haki saves her life by shooting the killer.
 After the defenders reject an offer to surrender, the colonial forces storm the pā, slaughtering both combatants and civilians.

 Haki and Kōpu escape with several children, including a young boy who is mortally wounded by a bullet.
 We learn that Haki is the son of Daniel Morgan, a British officer who blames the Māori for the death of Haki's mother, his wife, and vowed revenge on the Māori tribes resisting British authority.

 Haki uses his identity to return to the British encampment to steal a horse and supplies, and returns to the children as they seek refuge from the war.
 Morgan catches up with them but is rescued by Te Whenuanui, who fights Morgan and kills him following an epic duel.

-The end credits mention that Haki would go on to fight for the rights of Māori as an adult.
+Based on a song his mother passed down to him, the other children help Haki find his ancestral homeland of Mangarou, where he is tearfully embraced by his maternal grandmother.